 Why do jewellery makers need public liability insurance?

-Public Liability Insurance is designed to protect you against Personal Injury or Property Damage to Third parties that arise from your activities as a Jewellery Maker and/or importer.
+Public liability insurance is designed to protect you against personal injury or property damage to third parties that arise from your activities as a jewellery maker and/or importer.Ā

-Say you’re selling at a market, and a customer trips on the table cloth you’ve used to help display your gorgeous necklaces (they were too busy being in awe of them ;)).
+- You’re selling at a market, and a customer trips on the table cloth you’ve used to help display your gorgeous necklaces.
 They hurt themselves on the way down and hold you liable.

-Or maybe you’re selling at your shop and an A-Frame Sign that you use blows into the Parked Car of a customer out front.
-This causes Property Damage to their vehicle, and they hold you accountable.
-In these two instances, your Public Liability Insurance will help cover the costs.
+- You’re selling from your shop front and anĀ A-frame sign that you use blows into a customer’s parked car.
+This causes property damage to their vehicle, and they hold you accountable.
+In these two instances, your jewellery makers public liability insurance will help cover the costs.

 Why do jewellery makers need product liability insurance?

-Products Liability Insurance is designed to protect you against Personal Injury and Property Damage to third parties that arise from the products you sell as a Jewellery Manufacturer.
+Product liability insurance is designed to protect you against personal injury and property damage to third parties that arise from the products you sell as a jewellery manufacturer.

-You sell an absolutely beautiful set of your silver rings to a customer.
-Somehow, the set reacts to their skin, causing rashes around their fingers.
+- You sell a beautiful set of your silver rings to a customer.
+Somehow, the set reacts with their skin, causing rashes around their fingers.
 They need time off work while they recover, and hold you accountable.

-A customer accidentally cuts themselves on a jagged part of your Jewellery after purchasing.
+- A customer accidentally cuts themselves on a jagged part of your Jewellery.
 This causes bodily injury, and they hold you accountable.
-In these two instances, your Product Liability Insurance will help cover the costs.
+In these two instances, your product liability insurance for jewellery makers will help cover the costs.

 FAQs from jewellery makers

-Yes absolutely, you can include permanent jewellery in your policy.
-During the application form, you will be asked, if you require this additional coverage.
+Yes, you can include permanent jewellery in your policy.
+During the application form you will be asked if you require this additional coverage.Ā Ā

-However, there are some hoops to jump through and essential safety requirements:
+However, there are some hoops to jump through and essential safety requirements:Ā

-1. Safety Gear: When applying permanent jewellery, you’ll need to adhere to safety guidelines, including the use of safety goggles during the application process for both yourself and the customer.
+Safety gear: When applying permanent jewellery, you’ll need to adhere to safety guidelines, including the use of safety goggles during the application process for both yourself and the customer.

-2. Skin Protection: To safeguard your customers, a leather patch must be placed between their skin and the application area.
+Skin protection: To safeguard your customers, a leather patch must be placed between their skin and the application area.

-3. Australian-Sourced Equipment: All equipment used for permanent jewellery services must be sourced from within Australia.
+Australian-sourced equipment: All equipment used for permanent jewellery services must be sourced from within Australia.Ā

-4. Regular Maintenance: Equipment used in the application process must be regularly maintained to ensure its proper functioning.
+Regular maintenance: Equipment used in the application process must be regularly maintained to ensure it functions properly.Ā

 By meeting these safety requirements, you can enjoy comprehensive coverage for your permanent jewellery business.
-Feel free to contact us if you have any further questions.
+Feel free to contact us if you have any further questions.Ā

 Yes, of course.
-Jewellery repairs are an expected activity of a jeweller (plus, in many cases your bread and butter 😏)
+Jewellery repairs are an expected activity for a jeweller (plus, in many cases your bread and butter š)

-The definition of Manufacturing is the process of converting raw materials, components, or parts into finished goods.
-For Insurance purposes you are deemed to be the Jewellery Maker/Manufacturer when you Create or Modify pieces of Jewellery.
-For example, if you are purchasing pre-made Jewellery for retail, but make any modifications to that piece (engraving, relabelling, repackaging etc), you are deemed the manufacturer.
+The definition of manufacturing is the process of converting raw materials, components, or parts into finished goods.
+For insurance purposesĀ you areĀ deemed to beĀ the jewellery maker/manufacturer when you create or modify pieces of jewellery.
+For example, if you are purchasing pre-made jewellery for retail, if you make anyĀ modifications to that piece (engraving, relabelling, repackaging etc),Ā you are deemed the manufacturer.

 Your dedicated contacts